Home » Organization » Checklist

 3. Prepare Payment for Movers: Whether it’s cash, check, or credit card.

-4. Clean the House: Perform a final clean-up of your old home.
+5. Clean the House: Perform a final clean-up of your old home (unless you prefer to do it after the move).

 Moving Day